weilix88/buildsimhub_python_api/README.md

 ```

 ## Model key (optional)
 Some functions in the API library requires you to supply a `model_api_key`.
-These functions allows you to update a model's history or retrieve a specific model results under a project.
-The model_key can be found under every model (highlighted in the figure below).
+These functions allows you to update a model's history or retrieve the simulation results from a model under a project.
+The model_key can be found in every model (highlighted in the figure below).
 ![picture alt](https://imgur.com/gO4elTT.png)

 <a name="quick-start"></a>